line/armeria/site/src/sphinx/advanced-retry.rst

 Automatic retry
 ===============

-When a client gets an error response, the client might want to retry the request depending on the response.
+When a client gets an error response, it might want to retry the request depending on the response.
-You can do this by writing your own decorator_ or use one of the following out-of-the-box decorator
-implementations:
+This can be accomplished using a decorator_, and Armeria provides the following implementations out-of-the box.

 - RetryingHttpClient_
 - RetryingRpcClient_

-They are same except that they have the different request and response types.
+Both behave the same except for the different request and response types.
 So, let's find out what we can do with RetryingClient_.

 ``RetryingClient``
 ------------------

-You can just use ``decorator`` method in ClientBuilder_ to build a RetryingHttpClient_:
+You can just use the ``decorator()`` method in ClientBuilder_ to build a RetryingHttpClient_:

 .. code-block:: java